Refuse and Recycling Information

 • All rugs, carpeting, and padding shall be bundled and taped in rolls 4 feet in length or less and not to exceed 50 pounds per bundle.

-• Weekly collection of bagged yard waste and bundled brush is available April 1 through the first full week of December.
+• Weekly collection of bagged yard waste and bundled brush is available the first full week of April through the first full week of December.

 • All yard waste must be placed in two-ply brown paper bags.
 Bags shall not exceed 60 pounds.